Extragradient methods for mean field games of controls and mean field type FBSDEs: Decoupling algorithm

 where $(X_t,U_t,Z_t)_{t\in[0,T]}$ is the unique solution to \eqref{MFG FBSDE}. \end{thm} \begin{proof} The fact that any control solution to the mean field game problem must satisfy \eqref{caracterisation of control mfg} is a direct consequence of Lemma \ref{lemma: first order optimality conditions} in the displacement monotone setting.
 Uniqueness of a solution to the mean field game problem then follows from the fact that, under our displacement monotonicity assumption on $L,g$, there can be at most one control satisfying \eqref{caracterisation of control mfg}.
 Finally it remains to check that \eqref{caracterisation of control mfg} holds for

-which is a direct consequence of the definition of $(X_t,U_t)_{t\in[0,T]}$. \end{proof} Existence and uniqueness results of a solution to the mean field game of control under the standing assumptions is already well known, see for example the recent work \cite{jackson2025quantitativeconvergencedisplacementmonotone}.
-The main novelty here is that the forward backward system can be made explicit by using the Hilbertian inverse instead of relying on an implicit fixed point map.
+which is a direct consequence of the definition of $(X_t,U_t,Z_t)_{t\in[0,T]}$ as a solution to the FBSDE \eqref{MFG FBSDE}. \end{proof} Existence and uniqueness results of a solution to the mean field game of control under the standing assumptions is already well known, see for example the recent work \cite{jackson2025quantitativeconvergencedisplacementmonotone}.
+A novelty here is that the forward backward system can be made explicit by using the Hilbertian inverse instead of relying on an implicit fixed point map, then MFGs of controls can be seen just as a particular case of mean field type FBSDEs.
 In our opinion, this makes the exposition more straightforward and will also be relevant later in the article.